atomisthq/docs/docs/automations/slack.md

 ```

 The `MessageClient` provides access to methods for sending messages to Slack.
 It
-allows you to address messages to users or channels by name or to simply send a
+allows you to address messages to users or channels by name, or to simply send a
-response message.
+response message to the channel in which the command was invoked.

 Generally the `MessageClient` is available from the `HandlerContext` parameter
 to the `handle` method of [command][] and event handlers.